araex/PidgeonBot/README.md

 - start PidgeonBot.sh
 - config is done via __init() function in PidgeonBot.sh
 - changes to all components and modules (except PidgeonBot.sh) can be made during runtime
-- just add new module files to modules/ (see example ddate), the bot will automatically add everything to make it work
+- just add new module files to modules/ (see examples), the bot will automatically add everything to make it work

-Known Bugs:
-- ModuleWatcher.sh does not terminate with PidgeonBot.sh

 License:
 "THE BEER-WARE LICENSE" (based on phk's Revision 42):